 Table of Contents

-- 4 How to Calculate Shopping Cart Abandonment Rate?
+- 6 How to Calculate Cart Abandonment Rate?

-- 8 How to Decrease Shopping Cart Abandonment Rate by Optimizing Your Ecommerce Store?
+- 10 How to Decrease Shopping Cart Abandonment Rate by Optimizing Your E-commerce Store?

 Why is shopping cart abandonment a problem for retailers?

 We all love online shopping because of the convenience it promises.
 But the harsh realities of e-commerce sellers aren’t so sunny – nearly 80% of all shopping carts created are abandoned and forgotten.
 Unfortunately, Amazon isn’t an exception.
 While the marketplace doesn’t share the official statistics on its shopping cart abandonment rate, it would be logical to assume that it is also pretty high.
-So let’s find out what shopping cart abandonment is, the reasons for it, and the best practices on how to reduce cart abandonment that will work for your Amazon store.
+So let’s find out what shopping cart abandonment is, its reasons, and the best practices to reduce cart abandonment that will work for your Amazon store.

 Top Reasons for Abandoned Carts on Amazon

-There are several shopping cart abandonment reasons.
+There are several reasons for shopping basket abandonment.
 Generally, their list can be longer, but when it comes to Amazon, the user behavior patterns become slightly different.

 No Amazon Prime opportunities

 Amazon Prime shoppers are already used to their Prime subscription’s beneficial opportunities.
-So, when there is a product they would like to buy, but there is no Prime eligibility for it, the likelihood of eCommerce abandoned cart increases.
-They don’t want to pay extra shipping costs, especially when the item’s price is equal or almost equal to the shipping cost, or the item itself isn’t very unique and desirable enough to overpay for it.
+So, when there is a product they would like to buy but no Prime eligibility for it, the likelihood of an eCommerce abandoned cart increases.
+In addition, they don’t want to pay extra shipping costs, especially when the item’s price is equal or almost equal to the shipping cost or the item itself isn’t unique and desirable enough to overpay for it.

 Lack of product details

 eCommerce purchases are emotion-driven.
 Most of us add the item to the cart, guided by instant emotion.
-Only then do we get back to the product description and turn the rational thinking on.
+We return to the product description and turn the rational thinking on.
 At this point, the users may discover that they lack product information, details, pictures, or videos and decide to research them elsewhere or postpone the purchase.

 Lack of trust

 The opportunity to shop at the best prices is one of the benefits Amazon shoppers appreciate.
 And honestly, most of them are never sure the price they pay is the best.
-They can abandon a cart because of the intuitive feeling that somewhere there can be a better offer.
+They can abandon a cart because of the intuitive feeling that there can be a better offer somewhere.

 Abundance of choice

-This reason for shopping cart abandonment is highly relevant for Amazon.
-The more choice options the users have the fewer chances for making the final decision.
-The only exception is purchasing from proven sellers and buying a product they know well and need every day.
-What’s more, you can do nothing for this reason since the ultimate goal of Amazon is to provide the users with the best choice options at the best prices and with the best shopping experience.
+This reason for shopping basket abandonment is highly relevant for Amazon.
+The more options your users have, the fewer chances are for making the final decision.
+The only exception is purchasing from proven sellers and buying a product they know well and need daily.
+What’s more, you can do nothing for this reason since the ultimate goal of Amazon is to provide users with the best choice options at the best prices and with the best shopping experience.

-- the users may don’t want to create an account, but the system requires them to do it, plus share too much information;
+- The users may don’t want to create an account, but the system requires them to do it, plus they share too much information;

-- the design of the website may be so frustrating that finding the “Add to Cart” button becomes impossible.
+- The website’s design may be so frustrating that finding the “Add to Cart” button becomes impossible.

 Why Is Shopping Cart Abandonment a Problem for Amazon Sellers?

 What is shopping cart abandonment?
 Shopping cart abandonment stands for the situation when the users add to the cart but do not check out.
-Being initially driven by the intention to buy something, the buyers just interrupt the shopping process one step away from finalizing the deal.
+Initially driven by the intention to buy something, the buyers just interrupt the shopping process one step away from finalizing the deal.